Elvis Amoroso: Political career

 He served as secretary of the Commission Legislative National of 2000, where Alejandro Andrade served as undersecretary.
 He was a member of the parliamentary group of 2002 Group Boston and deputy of the National Assembly since 2006 of the United Socialist Party of Venezuela (PSUV), where he served as chairman of the Permanent Commission for Internal Policy of the Assembly in 2012 and as first vice president from 2015 to 2016.

 In 2015, he ran as magistrate of the Supreme Court of Justice (TSJ) after losing re-election in the parliamentary elections of 6 December.
 However, the Venezuelan constitution and the Organic Law of the Supreme Court of Justice establish that to be a magistrate the lawyer must be at least 15 years old in the exercise of the law, a requirement that Amoroso did not meet because he graduated as a lawyer at the Bicentennial University of Aragua in 2006.

 He was elected as first vice president of the 2017 National Constituent Assembly from 18 August to 27 October of the same year when he is appointed second vice president.

-He is appointed by the ANC as Comptroller General of the Republic of Venezuela on 23 October 2018.
+He was appointed by the ANC as Comptroller General of the Republic of Venezuela on 23 October 2018.